-- A link to a savings account or a line of credit is a less expensive option than an overdraft.
+- A link to a savings account or a line of credit is a less expensive Overdraft coverage option than the Overdraft Privilege option.
 A single larger overdraft will result in just one fee, as opposed to multiple smaller overdrafts.
 Good account management is the best way to avoid overdrafts.
 Use Digital Banking or Telephone Teller to keep track of your balance.

-- The $28 fee is the same fee that would be charged if a check was returned as unpaid.
-If multiple items would overdraw your account on the same day, each item would be assessed an appropriate Overdraft Fee or a Return Fee of $28.
+- If multiple items would overdraw your account on the same day, each item would be assessed an appropriate Overdraft Fee of $10.
+The Overdraft fee will apply each time a check or item is presented that results in an overdraft.
+If a check is returned and represented for payment on an overdrawn account, an Overdraft fee will apply upon the presentment resulting in an overdraft.
 All fees and charges will be included as part of the Overdraft Privilege limit amount.
 Your account may become overdrawn in excess of the Overdraft Privilege limit amount as a result of a fee.